 - Melatonin.
 Many people with migraine have a delayed onset of when melatonin kicks in to help us sleep.
 That’s an important thing to consider if you’re not sleeping well.
 Melatonin can be very effective for improving sleep.
 You can try to encourage natural melatonin by eating or drinking foods high in melatonin like tart cherry juice.
 Taking a melatonin supplement is also an option and has some research backing it as an effective migraine preventative.
 According to the Migraine World Summit avoid sublingual, or melt-in your-mouth, melatonin because they usually have additives or an artificial sweetener in them which can trigger a migraine attack.
 Be aware some experts say it’s helpful to take a break from melatonin supplements every couple of weeks to avoid disrupting your natural melatonin production process.

 - Magnesium.
 Oh how I love magnesium.
 If you’re taking it and not noticing any difference in your symptoms, please consider changing to a different magnesium form or brand.
 After researching & trying MANY, I finally found and love, love, triple love Pure Encapsulations magnesium glycinate because it’s naturally calming and it has a calming effect on the brain.
 Remember, your goal in life is to calm down your hyper-responsive migraine brain.
 Magnesium helps that to happen.
 Seriously the first time I tried it I felt like I got a big hug and I found myself doing heavy relaxing sighs shortly after.
 Their products are clean and free of potential migraine triggers like gelatin and are easy on the tummy.
 I also love their CogniMag but, that one is best taken in the morning because it’s energizing.
 Magnesium is one of the top supplements backed by research for migraine prevention because it blocks the glutamate that drives the pain system and calms down the excited pain pathway.
-If you are interested in learning more about magnesium and it’s benefits for migraine prevention check out this informative blog from The Dizzy Cook here.
+If you are interested in learning more about magnesium and its benefits for migraine prevention check out this informative blog.

 - Sleeping Aids.
 Be cautious about sleep aids.
 It’s best to avoid them because long-term use can lead to rebound insomnia and dependence.
 Studies show that people who take those medications have no benefit of improving migraine.
 In fact, many of those medications have been linked to worsening migraine.
 That said, there are some medications used for migraine prevention do help to improve sleep because they have sleepiness as a common side effect.
 As a result, they help some people sleep through the night (like amitriptyline and nortriptyline).
 If you’re having difficulty sleeping consider talking with your doctor about adding one of these preventative medications rather than a sleep aid, to your migraine treatment plan.

-Keep your eye out for part two of my sleep series next month where i’ll talk about the challenges of getting restful sleep with vestibular migraine.
+Keep your eye out for part two of my sleep series next month where I’ll talk about the challenges of getting restful sleep with vestibular migraine.